-AP-65 Homeless and Other Special Needs Activities - 91.220(i)
+AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction

-Homelessness is a particularly troublesome and complex issue that plagues communities across the nation.
+Homelessness and housing insecurities is a complex issue that plagues communities across the nation.
 A major reason that homelessness is so difficult to combat is that it has many causes with overlapping and interrelated variables.
 The cause of any one person's homelessness often lies, not in a single factor, but at the convergence of multiple events and conditions.
 From one angle, homelessness can be seen as an economic problem - caused by unemployment, foreclosure, or poverty.
 From another viewpoint, homelessness could appear to be a health issue - as many homeless persons struggle with one or more conditions such as mental illness, physical disability, HIV, or substance abuse.
 Looking at the problem another way, homelessness emerges as a social problem - with factors such as domestic violence, educational attainment, or race lying at the root.
 In reality, homelessness is caused by all of these issues, sometimes simultaneously.
-As such, fighting homelessness requires a truly collaborative, community-based approach.
+As such, responding to homelessness requires a truly collaborative, innovative community-based approach.